On-Page SEO

 Search history Google autocomplete

-On the desktop, you can click the "Delete" button next to the prediction if you want to delete the past search.
+On the desktop, you can click "Delete" next to a personalized prediction to remove that past search.

 Your location